medmahmoudhdaya/laravel-deadlock/README.md

 Once the date is reached:

 - CI builds fail
-- local execution is blocked
+- Local execution is blocked
-- the debt must be addressed intentionally
+- The debt must be addressed intentionally

 ---